-- Monitoring records the customer's web browsing activity. - Notification lets a customer know about an offer to engage via chat or web callback so they can accept it or decline it. - Engagement provides the actual chat or web callback window to the customer's browser.
+- Monitoring records the customer's web browsing activity. - Notification lets a customer know about an offer to engage via chat so they can accept it or decline it. - Engagement provides the actual chat window to the customer's browser.
+(Starting with GWE 8.5.1, engagement technology is deprecated.
+Instead, you can integrate GWE 8.5.1 with CX Widgets.)